j-hui/algos-latex-templates/README.md

 Writing LaTeX
 -------------

-The [base template][base-tex] for this repo also contains some handy LaTeX examples that you might find useful for doing algorithms assignments.
+This repo also comes with a small [tutorial][tutorial-tex] contains some handy LaTeX examples that you might find useful for doing algorithms assignments.
 Compile the `.tex` document to see what some of the commands end up looking like in the resulting PDF.

 If you have any other useful examples you'd like to suggest, issue a PR!

-[base-tex]: base-tutorial/base-tutorial.tex
+[tutorial-tex]: tutorial/tutorial.tex